hazelcast/hazelcast-reference-manual/src/HazelcastJet.md

 - Internet-of-things (IoT) data ingestion, processing and storage
 - Data processing microservice architectures

 The aforementioned applications produce massive amounts of data that need near real-time processing.
 Hazelcast Jet achieves this by processing the incoming records as soon as possible,  hence lowering the latency, and ingesting the data at high-velocity.
-Execution model of Jet and keeping both the computation and data storage in memory enables breakthrough application speeds.
+Execution model of Jet and keeping both the computation and data storage in memory enables high application speeds.
 Since Jet uses Hazelcast IMDG’s discovery mechanisms, it can be used both on-premises and cloud environments.
+Hazelcast Jet typically runs on several machines that form a cluster.

 Following is the logical architecture of Hazelcast Jet